Ashlyn Harris: Under-21 women's national team

-Senior national team, 2009–present
+Senior national team, 2009–2020

 Harris received her first call-up to the senior national team for a 12-day training camp held from September 21 to October 2, 2009.
 It was her first national team training camp since June 2006, when she trained with the U-21 before tearing her ACL.
 Of her first few days at camp, Harris stated:

 On September 7, 2010, United States women's national team head coach Pia Sundhage named a 30-player roster for two matches against China in October.
 The roster would then be narrowed down to the 20-player roster for the 2010 CONCACAF Women's World Cup Qualifying tournament.
 The players would take part in a training camp before the two matches starting on September 20.
 Although Harris was not one of the four goalkeepers on this preliminary roster, she was called into camp on September 23 to replace Hope Solo, who was recovering from a shoulder surgery.
 She was then named to the 24-player roster for the team's second match against China on October 6 in Philadelphia, although she did not dress for the match.
 She was not named to the 20-player roster for the 2010 CONCACAF Women's World Cup Qualifying tournament, but she did travel with the team to train.

 Harris was named to a 24-player preliminary roster for a two-game series in November 2010.
 Harris was then called into a six-day training camp in January 2011 in Carson, California leading up to the 2011 Four Nations Tournament.
 Because Solo was still out with a shoulder injury and Jill Loyden was out with a broken hand, Harris was named to the roster for the tournament to back-up Nicole Barnhart.

 Harris joined the national team for another training camp in Ft.
 Lauderdale, Florida from February 3 to 9.
 Following the camp, she was named to the 24-player roster for the 2011 Algarve Cup.
 She was subsequently named to the roster of 20 players that suited up for the games, although she did not make an appearance.
 She was on the roster for a match against England on April 2 in East London.
 In late April, Harris trained with the national team for three weeks in final preparations for the 2011 Women's World Cup.
 Although she did not make the final roster for the World Cup, she joined the team following the tournament in November for a two-week training camp in Arizona.
 She also trained with the team in December and January.
 Following the 2012 CONCACAF Olympic Qualifying Tournament, Harris joined a 28-player roster for a training camp in Frisco, Texas in the week leading up to a match against New Zealand on February 11, although she did not suit up for the game.